 To build the right eCommerce strategy, you need to know your buyer- this is where ‘persona’ comes in.
 It is a group of people who demonstrate similar behavior while buying.
 The power of personas in eCommerce marketing cannot be understated- it is used to understand the motivations behind purchases of specific marketing segments to be able to tailor your strategy to the right persona.
 Gender, age, profession, financial capability, leisure time, interests, and intent and crucial factors in determining a persona.

 Return On Investment, or ROI of eCommerce marketing, is a method of measuring the efficiency and returns on an investment made.
-It’s a rudimentary strategy, but a brilliant one- by way of a simple formula, any business can identify which marketing strategy will give them more bang for their buck.
+It’s a rudimentary strategy but a brilliant one- by way of a simple formula, any business can identify which marketing strategy will give them more bang for their buck.
 It compares what you have after investment with what you might have if you haven’t made that investment.
-If this percentage is in the positive, you’re in the clear- it means your strategy is working.
+If this percentage is positive, you’re in the clear- it means your strategy is working.

 Key Performance Indicators are milestones or touchstones businesses use to compare their performance relative to a goal.
-KPIs vary between businesses- for some, it might be the click-through rates while for others it might be cart abandonment percentages.
+KPIs vary between businesses- for some, it might be the click-through rates, while for others, it might be cart abandonment percentages.
 Either way, KPI for eCommerce marketing is crucial to measure the progress of eCommerce business, set future goals, and action on setbacks.

 Return on Ad spend is quite similar to ROI in that it measures returns on investments.
 In this case, it refers to ad campaigns where there’s money involved.
 Costs that should be factored in include listing costs, any partner costs, production costs, and affiliate costs.
 The most cost-effective strategy is the best for the business.
 If campaign A generates half the ROAS of campaign B but at half the price, campaign A is considered cost-effective.

 The power of brands in eCommerce marketing is quite obvious- it provides the face to the name of your business.
-Branding involves the logo, colors, tagline, copy approach even tone of voice of your business and therefore, of its marketing campaigns.
+Branding involves the logo, colors, tagline, copy approach even tone of voice of your business and, therefore, of its marketing campaigns.
 Brands help understand what businesses have to offer and aim to create a mental image associated with your business.

 Some interesting eCommerce Marketing Statistics